Emotional Intelligence

 What is Emotional Intelligence?

-Emotional intelligence refers to the ability to identify and understand the emotions of our own while understanding the feelings of other people.
-It is made up of four major components:
+Emotional intelligence involves being able to discern and comprehend our own emotions while also feeling empathy for the feelings of other people.
+It consists of four key components:

 The Importance of Emotional Intelligence